There are three main factors that determine the success of a new project or campaign:

 - Collaboration between team members and across departments to bring in more ideas and breed innovation.

-But it's a mistake to think about these critical success factors separately in today's innovative work environment.
+But it's a mistake to think about these critical success factors for project management separately in today's innovative work environment.
 You can improve in all three areas by focusing on just one aspect of work: your collaborative project management.
 Refining this will enable everyone from the CEO on down to communicate with colleagues, manage projects and ideas, actively work together on tasks, and get work done efficiently.

 The best way to improve your collaborative project management is to bring your team out of the dark ages of back-and-forth email conversations and introduce a software specifically made to do the job.

 The Keys to Effective Collaborative Project Management

 Whether you decide to continue using your old methods, or you're looking for a new collaborative project management tool, here are a few things to consider: